Snevver/SecDesk-Security-Management-System/README.md

 # SecDesk Security Management System

-This project is a web application developed for SecDesk, aimed at improving the presentation of vulnerabilities found in the infrastructure of clients.
+This project is a web application developed for SecDesk, aimed at improving the presentation of vulnerabilities found in the infrastructure of the digital environments of clients.

 ## 📖 Overview